 Here is a short video clip giving an overview of the subject.

 Three Things to Include in the Research Methodology Chapter

-Here are the three essential elements that must you must include in the research methodology chapter.
+Here are the three essential elements that must you must include in the Research Methodology in Master’s Dissertations chapter.

 - Show that you understand research methodologies